Mother/Android

-Mother/Android is a 2021 American post-apocalyptic science fiction thriller film, written and directed by Mattson Tomlin for his feature directorial debut, and starring Chloë Grace Moretz, Algee Smith, and Raúl Castillo.
-The film tells the story of a pregnant woman and her boyfriend who try to reach a fortified Boston amidst an AI takeover.
-It was released on December 17, 2021, on Hulu.
+Mother/Android is a 2021 American post-apocalyptic science fiction thriller film, written and directed by Mattson Tomlin in his feature directorial debut, and starring Chloë Grace Moretz, Algee Smith and Raúl Castillo.
+It follows a pregnant woman and her boyfriend who try to reach a fortified Boston amidst an AI takeover.
+It was released on December 17, 2021 on Hulu.

 Plot

-On Christmas Eve at some point in the future, Georgia Olsen finds out that she is pregnant.
-The child's father, her boyfriend, Sam Hoth, asks her to marry him.
-Georgia, however, is uncertain both about the relationship and her desire to be a mother.
+On Christmas Eve in the future, Georgia Olsen finds out that she is pregnant.
+The child's father, her boyfriend, Sam Hoth, asks her to marry him, but Georgia is uncertain about the relationship and her desire to be a mother.
 She decides not to tell her parents.

 Forgetting her phone at home, Georgia goes to a college Christmas party with Sam.
 An android named Eli, owned by the Olsens, wishes Sam happy Halloween instead of Christmas, the first suggestion that something is amiss.

-At the party, a shrill screech can suddenly be heard and soon after, an android turns violent.
-He attacks Georgia and Sam, who run away from the house.
-Smartphones unexpectedly start exploding, killing their users and leading to an AI takeover.
+At the party, a shrill screech is suddenly heard, and an android turns violent.
+He attacks Georgia and Sam, who flee the house.
+Smartphones unexpectedly explode, killing their users and leading to an AI takeover.

 Nine months later, Georgia, expecting her baby, has taken shelter in the forest with Sam.
-The couple are trying to get to a fortified Boston.
-They have heard rumors about a boat that is transporting new mothers to Asia, where they can find a peaceful life.
+They are trying to reach Boston, which has been fortified against the androids.
+They have heard rumors of a boat transporting new mothers to Asia, where they can find a peaceful life.

-They avoid all roads and travel through the woods, until they reach a military camp.
-While Georgia gets examined by a doctor, Sam tries to find out how to reach Boston.
-At night, he gets into a fight with one of the soldiers, and he and Georgia are expelled from the camp the next day.
-They continue on, until they find an abandoned house, where they spend the night.
+Avoiding roads, they travel through the woods until they reach a military camp.
+While Georgia is examined by a doctor, Sam asks the soldiers how they can reach Boston.
+One of them says he'll give Sam the info if Sam can beat him in a fight.
+The next day, Georgia finds Sam in captivity for seriously injuring the soldier he beat, and they are expelled from the camp.
+They continue until they find an abandoned house, where they spend the night.
 Sam finds a dirt bike and repairs it.

-The following day, the couple are able to travel faster on the dirt bike.
-While stopped at a river, they are spotted by an android, who pursues them.
+The next day, they stop the bike at a river, where they are spotted by an android, who pursues them on foot.
 Soon, several more androids give chase, accompanied by drones.
 Sam drops off Georgia and tries to lure the androids away on the bike.
-Meanwhile, Georgia meets a camouflaged man who offers to help her.
-He turns out to be an AI programmer who tells her that the androids have learned to hack their software.
-He introduces himself as Arthur.
+An oddly camouflaged man finds the hiding Georgia and offers to help her.
+He tells her that he was an AI programmer for Raster Robotics, the company that made the rebellious androids.
+He introduces himself as Arthur and says that the electronic camouflage he was wearing prevented the androids from seeing him.